Liam-Driscoll/Seamless-Interaction/README.md

 - Once the IP address is changed, install the application onto the watch

 - The app should automatically connect to the server any time it is opened if the server is currently running, but if it is not connecting to the server try reinstalling the app onto the watch (will need to run adb commands)

+### Sensor

+- Change the IP address in “client.py” to match the IP address of the network you are connected to

+> Note: You don’t need to change the port, but if you do make sure the same port is used for the server and the clients (watch and sensor)

+- Once the IP address is changed, the sensor’s Bluetooth light is blinking red, and the server is running, run the “client.py” file

+- The sensor will connect to the server if the server is currently running

 > Note: Data will begin to be collected once both the watch and sensor are connected to the server

+## Data Storage

+- Data is stored in a separate csv file for each participant (i.e., Participant 1 and Participant 2 will both have their own separate csv files)

+- The saved csv files are located in the same directory as the “server.py” file